 Scientists have made great strides in accurately diagnosing Alzheimer's disease.
 Though current drugs only treat the symptoms of the disease, several potential drugs in late-stage clinical trials offer hope for slowing the progress of Alzheimer's.

 Early diagnosis offers the best hope to treat and manage the symptoms of Alzheimer's.
-An early and accurate diagnosis also helps a family plan for a course of treatment, financial and social support – and has the added benefit of input from the patient.
+An early and accurate diagnosis can help a family plan for necessary financial and social supports—with input from the patient.
 Today, doctors can accurately diagnose the presence of Alzheimer’s about 90 percent of the time, using clinical, non-invasive methods.
 These include:

 There are currently no treatments that will stop or reverse the progress of Alzheimer's disease.
 However, there are currently five FDA-approved medications available that may be able to relieve symptoms for patients for a limited time such as memory loss, for a limited time.
 For people with mild to moderate symptoms, doctors may prescribe Aricept®, Exelon®, or Razadyne®.
 Moderate to severe symptoms of Alzheimer's disease can be treated with Aricept®, Exelon®, Namenda® or Namzaric®.
 For more information on these products and to access prescribing information, please visit the manufacturers' websites.